LEFT TURN SIGNALS

 MUTCD NOTES

 - Note (1): The 2003 (and later) MUTCD requires yellow trap to be eliminated or warned with a sign.
-The grace period expired in 2008.
+The grace period

 - Note (2): The 1961 (and later) MUTCD requires a clearance period after each left turn movement.